New York man Jones County deputies on high speed pursuit

 JONES COUNTY, Miss.
-(WHLT) – On Wednesday afternoon, a New York man lead Jones County Sheriff’s Department (JCSD) deputies on a high speed pursuit before crashing.
+(WHLT) – On Wednesday afternoon, investigators said a New York man lead Jones County Sheriff’s Department (JCSD) deputies on a high speed pursuit before crashing.

 The investigation into why the individual fled from deputies is underway.
 His name is being withheld at this time.